Bargaining FAQs (newest at the top)

 Of course, the MFT always bargains for improvements in salary and in benefits (including health care costs), but expand the focus to include those issues that make both educators' and students' lives better: smaller class sizes; nurses, librarians, art, music, and physical education educators in every building; and clean and healthy sites for working and learning.

-What are the teachers' bargaining priorities this time?
+What are the bargaining priorities?